lum-ai/odinson/README.md

 We would also love to hear any questions, requests, or suggestions you may have.

-It consists of several subprojects:
+It consists of the following subprojects:

 - **core**: the core odinson library
-- **extra**: these are a few apps that we need but don't really belong in core, for example, licensing issues
+- **extra**: these are a few apps that we need but don't really belong in `core`, due to things like licensing issues
 - **backend**: this is a REST API for odinson
-- **ui**: this is a webapp that we are building to interact with the system and visualize results to enable rapid development

 The three apps in extra are: